Ludington Area Center for the Arts

 Find Your Center

 The Ludington Area Center for the Arts (LACA) is the gathering place for community expression through arts and cultural experiences.
 Since opening in September 2008, LACA has proven to be a valuable asset to the Ludington area.

 Throughout the year, the Center hosts exhibitions, performances, and educational programs in music, the visual arts, literature, and more.
 Click here for a complete list of performances.

 The facility includes a 250-seat performance hall; the venue is handicap accessible with a stair climber lift.
 The gallery and exhibition space which doubles as a banquet hall are located on the main floor.
 Art studios and classrooms are found on the lower and upper levels of the facility.

 The Main Gallery of the Ludington Area Center for the Arts is host to several exhibitions throughout the year.
-In addition, a second Gallery space is located in the Performance Hall Lobby area and a new exhibit area is being developed in the Performance Underground Room 101 on the lower level.
+In addition, a second Gallery space is located in the Performance Hall Lobby area and a new exhibit area, The Unframed Gallery, has been developed in the Performance Underground Room 101 on the lower level.
 Click here for the current exhibitions.
 All exhibitions are free and open to the public.
 Receptions for exhibiting artists are usually scheduled for the first Friday of the month from 5-7pm in accordance with the downtown Ludington First Fridays Art Walks.